Clemon-R/Babel/README.md

  * Conan : `pip3 install conan`

 ### Pre-required for windows
+ * Python3 : Find on internet
  * Visual Studio 15 2017 C/C++ : Find on internet
  * Qt Creator : Find on internet
- * CMake : Find on internet
+ * CMake : Find on internet or 'pip3 install conan'
- * Python3 : Find on internet
  * Conan : `pip3 install conan`

 ### Necessary on windows
-Add the path of Qt lib msvc2015 to Path : C:\Qt\5.11.2\msvc2015\bin Add the path of Boost Conan lib to Path
+Add the path of Qt lib msvc2015 to Path : C:\Qt\5.11.2\msvc2015\bin

 ### For both server and client
  * Don't forget to `cd setup && ./setup_linux.sh`